SableRaf/movelib/README.md

 Pairing of the PS Move Controllers with your Mac is done via the [pairing utility](https://raw.github.com/SableRaf/movelib/master/tools/Pairing.zip).

 Refer to the comments in the examples for indications on how to get started.

+## About camera Tracking

+The iSight/Facetime camera support is still very much a hack and only supports up to two simultaneous controllers.

 ## Snapshot